KonstantinosPC/KonstantinosPC/README.md

 - 👋 Hi, I’m @KonstantinosPC
 - 👀 I’m interested in Coding (Programs, Minecraft Servers, Games)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Minecraft Developing
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 KonstantinosPC/KonstantinosPC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.